-- Facebook, Instagram, Snapchat, WhatsApp, Tik Tok, and Twitter. - Moodle - Teams - Connecting with classmates through these online platforms is a great way to build deeper relationships and make new friends outside of college. - Connecting with your peers who are comfortable doing so is a good first step to getting to know one another better and making friends in your course
+- Facebook, Instagram, Snapchat, WhatsApp, Tik Tok, and Twitter, Discord. - Moodle MAP area. - Teams - Connecting with classmates through these online platforms is a great way to build deeper relationships and make new friends outside of college. - People communicate differently and it is important to be mindful of this.